The Middle Experience

 MIDDLE LEVEL MEET-UP

 Kick off your convention experience with this gathering of middle level attendees.
-There will be speakers, snacks, and a joyful celebration of the 25th anniversary of Voices from the Middle, NCTE’s popular middle level journal.
+There will be food, friends, the chance to meet Section leaders, and a talk by author and educator Torrey Maldonado.